yoggiakjy/hackiethon25-stacktrack/README.md

 1. **Clone the repository**
    (RECOMMENDED)
    - Make sure you have the GitHub Desktop app installed
-   - In the Hackiethon2025 GitHub page (https://github.com/HackMelbourne/Hackiethon25), clone the repository by opening it in GitHub Desktop
+   - In the [Hackiethon2025 GitHub page](https://github.com/HackMelbourne/Hackiethon25), clone the repository by opening it in GitHub Desktop

    or, by using CLI command,
    ```sh